 Application Drop Off Rate is the percentage of applicants who start but do not complete the application process.
 Improving this metric not only creates a better candidate experience, it gives your organization better access to top talent.

 The traditional job application takes over 30 minutes to complete, is not optimized for mobile, and requires extraneous information many job seekers are uncomfortable giving out.
 The best candidates know they are the best, and will not put up with a bloated application.

-Bottom-line observers are starting to notice the importance of Candidate Satisfaction (measured by survey during the hiring process) as we continue the march toward social media's ascendancy.
+Bottom-line observers are starting to notice the importance of Candidate Net Promoter Score (measured by survey during the hiring process) as we continue the march toward social media's ascendancy.